Analyst-MM-2749261/riverbed-fluid-3d-simulator/README.md

 ## Contributions and security

 This repository may be operated as a read-only educational reference with Issues and pull requests disabled.
-See [CONTRIBUTING.md](CONTRIBUTING.md) and [SECURITY.md](SECURITY.md).
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License